openchia/web/.github/PULL_REQUEST_TEMPLATE.md

 ## Test(s)

 Please describe the tests that you ran to verify your changes.
-PLease also note any relevant details for your test configuration.
+Please also note any relevant details for your test configuration.

 - [ ] Test 1
 - [ ] Test 2